swissmanu/mse-paper-rxjs-debugger/content/reports.md

+\pagebreak
+# Introduction

-> This report complements the research paper "Debugging Support
-> for Reactive Programming: User-Centered Development of a Debugger for
-> RxJS".
-The report compiles all usability validation results
-> collected during the development of the presented RxJS debugging
+This report complements the research paper "Debugging Support for Reactive Programming: User-Centered Development of a Debugger for RxJS".
+The report compiles all usability validation results collected during the development of the presented RxJS debugging extension.

-> extension.
->
-> The main research paper is available on Github:
+The main research paper is available on Github:

->
-> **WARNING: This link might reveal the author(s) identity/identities:** [https://github.com/ANONYMOUS](https://github.com/swissmanu/mse-paper-rxjs-debugger).
+**WARNING: This link might reveal the author(s) identity/identities:** [https://github.com/ANONYMOUS](https://github.com/swissmanu/mse-paper-rxjs-debugger).

+\pagebreak

 # Cognitive Walkthrough

 The cognitive walkthrough report formally follows the guide by Wharton et al. [@Wharton_Rieman_Clayton_Polson_1994].
 Further, the report refers to "operator log points" as "probes."
-This is because we called the log point concept differently during the proof of concept phase and later transitioned to the more intuitive name.
+This is because we called the log point concept differently during the proof of concept phase and later transitioned to the more intuitive name, based on usability test results.

 ## Persona "Frank Flow" {#sec:persona}